aws-samples/address-enrichment-and-caching-using-stepfunctions/README.md

 ```

 4. Use `sam deploy --guided` to deploy the application to your AWS account.
-Enter custom values for the application parameters.
+Enter responses based on your environment:

 ```
 Configuring SAM deploy